 Teote Areperia swaps out tortillas for arepas (Venezuelan-style corn cakes), making Southern American cusine that’s accessible to all.
 Dishes like their carne mechada mole, made with Painted Hills shredded beef and homemade mole sauce, are delicious regardless of your diet.

 Entirely gluten-free, vegetarian and mostly vegan, Southeast Hawthorne Boulevard’s Harlow serves three healthy and hearty meals a day, from oatmeal-banana pancakes to quinoa bowls to raw “pasta” made of shredded green papaya, carrots, collard greens, scallions and broccoli and tossed in almond-butter pad Thai sauce.
 A full range of fresh juices is also on offer.
 Harlow’s sister restaurant in the Pearl District, Prasad, has a smaller menu but offers the same sort of healthful and satisfying meals and a juice bar where they blend together everything from drinking vinegar to kale.

 Even the city’s food carts are getting in on the action: Cultured Caveman, boasts a trio of paleo-diet-friendly carts stationed all over town and opened their first brick-and-mortar location in summer 2014.
 These guys are all about their meats, with gluten-free options including mini meatloaves and sweet potato mash keeping everyone (including vegans) well fed.

 And as a city with more than 50 breweries, of course Portland has a gluten-free beer company.
-Harvester Brewing puts out a range of ales using gluten-free oats and chestnuts in place of wheat or barley and malt.
+Ground Breaker Brewing puts out a range of ales using gluten-free oats and chestnuts in place of wheat or barley and malt.
 Seasonal offerings include the innovative Coffee Pale Ale and the gastropub menu ensure that everyone can get in on happy hour.

 These Portland eateries also go against the grain, offering great gluten-free fare: